What is call center speech analytics?

 How does contact centre speech analytics work?

 Human speech is incredibly complicated.
 Sometimes we struggle to say what we really mean, stumble over words, repeat ourselves or cut sentences short.
-All of this means that any solution attempting to truly analyse and understand human speech needs to be powered by artificial intelligence that boasts natural language processing (NLP) technology.
+All of this means that any solution attempting to truly analyze and understand human speech needs to be powered by artificial intelligence that leverages natural language processing (NLP) technology.

-In simple terms, natural language processing is the ability to add context and derive meaning from human speech or written text, using statistical methods and machine learning algorithms.
+In simple terms, natural language processing is the ability to add context and derive meaning from transcribed human speech and other forms of written text, using statistical methods and machine learning algorithms.

 While basic speech-to-text software can transcribe the things we say into the written word, things start and stop there without the addition of computational linguistics.
-NLP goes a step further by being able to parse tricky terminology and phrasing, and extract more abstract qualities – like sentiment – from the message.
+NLP goes a step further by being able to parse tricky terminology and phrasing, and extract more abstract qualities – like sentiment and effort – from the text.